AllaAvaneesh/Mobile_Application_For_Visually_Impaired_People/README.md

 Block 1
 -------
-Import all The required libraries and load all the pre-trained weights already trained on the coco dataset also store all the class names in a list
+Import all the required libraries and load all the pre-trained weights already trained on the coco dataset also store all the class names in a list
 ```
 import cv2